 All four degree programs within the department combine traditional academics with a rich research experience.
 Students study fascinating interdisciplinary topics like Psychology, Aerospace Physiology, Psychopharmacology, Ergonomics, Healthcare, and Human-Computer Interaction.
 The programs emphasize the application of human factors and neuroscience principles with real-world scenarios and environments.

-Students are encouraged to participate in ongoing research in these interesting areas: Aerospace Physiology, Applied Cognition and Training, Applied Perception and Performance, Game-Based Research, Pilot Performance, Healthcare, and User Experience.
+Students are encouraged to participate in research labs in these interesting areas: Aerospace Physiology, Applied Cognition and Training, Applied Perception and Performance, Game-Based Research, Pilot Performance, Healthcare, and User Experience.